Orange County Title Curative Lawyer

 • Reach an agreement with the payoff lender to release the lien when the balance of the mortgage has been paid.

-If there is an issue that arises in the title that is not able to be resolved, then that issue may be moved into the exceptions category.
+If there is an issue that arises in the title that cannot be resolved, then that issue may be moved into the exceptions category.
 However, it will likely not be covered by any title insurance.
 Any remaining issues at the end of the curative period should either be resolved or moved into the exceptions category.

 How Could a Cloudy Title Impact Your Business?

-Contacting recorder’s offices, lenders, and private lien holders to verify the information and work to resolve issues that arise in order to get the title to the point that insurance can be appropriately issued is an enormous amount of work.
+Contacting recorder’s offices, lenders, and private lien holders to verify the information and resolve issues that arise in order to get the title to the point that insurance can be appropriately issued is an enormous amount of work.
 In addition, if anyone files a claim against a title you own, then your attorney will be prepared and equipped to handle your case.
 Delays in curative titles can be costly to a business.

-If your business is the one that holds the lien on a property, you may have concerns about how to continue to recover the funds from a property that is being sold.
-The help of an experienced attorney, such as those from the Scheer Law Group, LLP, can help look after your interests through the sale process to ensure that the funds you are owed are recovered.
-If necessary, they can help you through any litigation.
+If your business holds the lien on a property, you may have concerns about how to recover the funds from the sale of that property.
+An experienced attorney, such as those at the Scheer Law Group, LLP, can protect your interests throughout the sale process to ensure the funds you are owed are recovered.
+If necessary, they can help you during any litigation.

 What Is a Quiet Title Claim?